SharonWendoh/SCDPredict/README.md

 # SCDPredict
-This is a mobile application that monitors SCD patients and predicts the likelihood of a crisis.
+This is a mobile application that monitors SCD patients using wearable devices such as smartwatches, and predicts the likelihood of a crisis.